 The main character in my latest book, The Parent Problem, is a massive bookworm.
 She is also a budding writer.
 No coincidence there.
 The more you read, the better you will become at writing.
 Don’t just take it from me: If you don’t have time to read, you don’t have the time (or the tools) […]

-Confessions of an Editing Nerd - 11 months ago
+Confessions of an Editing Nerd - one year ago

 Last Monday I had the honour of being asked to host a Twitter Q&A for the fabulous Golden Egg Academy: “a team of experienced children’s publishing and creative writing professionals providing inspiration, industry-led direction and networking opportunities to talented writers for children”.
 I passed a fast and furious half hour, answering questions about editing and […]